Matb85/shortercss/README.md

-# CSS Terser - An Open Source Solution for uglifying/minifying css selectors
+# ShorterCSS - An Open Source Solution for shortening/obfuscating CSS selectors

 # This project continues the idea of [gulp-selectors](https://github.com/cazzer/gulp-selectors/)